jarecoo/practice/notes.md

 - “‘If you don’t wish to be a hot-head, don’t feed your habit.
 Try as a first step to remain calm and count the days you haven’t been angry.
 For habit is first weakened and then obliterated.
 When you can say I didn’t lose my temper today, or the next day, or for three or four months, but keep my cool under provocation, you will know you are in better health.’- Epictetus, Discourses, 2.18.11b-14 Success {is} a matter of momentum. once you get a little, it’s easier to keep going…Start with one day doing whatever if is…Then do the same the following day and the day after that.
 Build a chain and then work not to break it.
 Don’t ruin your streak.”
 [But if you do, just start again with one day] The Daily Stoic, p.150
 - “Habit is first weakened and then obliterated” - Epictetus, Discourses, 2.18.11b-14
 - “Instead of seeing philosophy as an end to which one aspires, see it as something one applies.
 Not occasionally, bot over the course of a life — making incremental progress along the way.
 Sustained execution, not shapeless epiphanies.
 Epictetus love to shake his students out of their smug satisfaction with their own progress, …to reming them of the constant work and serious training needed every day if we are ever to approach that perfect form.
 It’s important for us to remember in our own journey to self-improvement: one never arrives.
 The sage — the perfect Stoic who behaves perfectly in every situation — is an ideal, not an end” The Daily Stoic p.151
+- “That’s why philosophers warn us not to be satisfied with mere learning, but to add practice and then training.
+For as time passes we forget what we learned and end up doing the opposite” - Epictetus, Discourses, 2.9.13-14 (The Daily Stoic p.153)
+- “‘The fortunate person is the one who gives themselves a good fortune’ -Marcus Aurelius, Meditations, 5.36’ What is the more productive notion of good luck?
+On that is defined by totally random factors outside your control, or a matter of probability that can be increased — though not guaranteed — by the right decisions and the right preparation?.
+Obviously the latter…Today, you can hope that good fortune and good luck magically come your way.
+Or you can prepare yourself to get lucky by focusing on doing the right thing at the right time.”
+The Daily Stoic p.158
+- “Diligence is the mother of good luck” The Daily Stoic p.158
+- “I am a great believer in luck.
+The harder I work, the more of it I seem to have.” -Coleman Cox (The Daily Stoic p.158)
+- “Luck favors the prepared” - Edna Mode, The Incredibles

 ### Be Smart
 - You have a powerful brain, use it, exercise it.
 You want to keep it good and string for your whole life.